An extended generalized Pareto regression model for count data: Discrete extreme modelling

-The parametric family (i) leads to PMF of DEGPD with three parameters $(\kappa, \sigma$ and $\xi)$: $\kappa$ deals the shape of the lower tail, $\sigma$ is a scale parameter, and $\xi$ controls the rate of upper tail decay.
-Thus, the Figure (\ref{fig:1}, a) shows the behavior of PMF of DEGPD with fixed scale and upper tail shape parameter (i.e., $\sigma=1$ and $\xi=0.5$) and with different values of lower tail behaviors ($\kappa$=1, 2, 5, 10).
-Similar to EGPD framework of \citet{naveau2016modeling}, the DGPD is recovered when $\kappa=1$, and additional flexibility for low values is attained by varying $\kappa$.
-For instance, more flexibility on lower tail can be observed without losing upper tail behavior in Figure (\ref{fig:1}, a) when putting the value of $\kappa=10$.
+The parametric family (i) leads to a pmf of DEGPD with three parameters $(\kappa, \sigma$ and $\xi)$: $\kappa$ deals the shape of the lower tail, $\sigma$ is a scale parameter, and $\xi$ controls the rate of upper tail decay.
+Thus, Figure \ref{fig:pmf}(a) shows the behavior \answer{of the pmf} of DEGPD with fixed scale and upper tail shape parameter (i.e., $\sigma=1$ and $\xi=0.5$) and with different values of lower tail behaviors ($\kappa$=1, 2, 5).
+The DGPD is recovered when $\kappa=1$, and additional flexibility for low values is attained by varying $\kappa$.
+For instance, more flexibility on the lower tail can be observed without losing upper tail behavior in Figure \ref{fig:pmf}(a) \answerr{when $\kappa=5$}.